 - Primary care providers should be aware of the current feeding regimen to ensure that the newborn continues to receive adequate caloric intake for growth and development and to adjust as necessary.

-- Subacute signs of NAS may last up to six months.
+- Subacute signs of neonatal abstinence syndrome (NAS) may last up to six months.

 - Drug exposure in utero is a marker of environmental risk.
 Caretaker involvement, family resources, and community resources are protective factors that can improve long-term outcomes for children.